archie1983/AM335x_PRU_experiments/README.md

 All code runs on PRU cores of AM335x processors and require other dependencies to be compiled.
 Namely pru-software-support-package project and PRU code generation tools - compiler, but please see README.md in can_experiment for more details.

 You will also need to compile a Linux distribution to run on your board.
 That distribution must include remoteproc and rpmsg drivers.
+Also the device tree has to assign resources to remoteproc driver.
 I used Yocto Sumo for that, but there are other ways.